sanaz-ra/tryhackme-labs/README.md

 - OWASP Top 10
 - Practical penetration testing basics

-This repo is part of my cybersecurity learning journey.
+This repo is part of my cybersecurity learning journey and continuously updated as I progress.